Anticipation rose as I walked onto the porch of a Victorian home in Spokane, Washington.

 Something magical happens when I walk inside an antique store or mall.

 Side note: Sharing a video where I went to Snohomish, Washington.
 I take you through some amazing antique stores.
 It was the first video I put together for YouTube.
-Sarah, from She Hold Dearly, and a group of ladies and I were meeting up for a fun day of antique shopping.
-I was put in charge of organizing where we’d go, which is why I put this video together, sharing the shops we’d explore.
+Sarah from She Hold Dearly, and a group of ladies and I were meeting for a fun day of antique shopping.
+I was tasked with organizing where we’d go, so I put this video together, sharing the shops we’d explore.
 And we did!
 It was a hit!
 The last store was the best off-the-path thrift store ever.
 It was a lot of fun.
 Here it is below.